manolitto/openvlex2/bases/README.md

 Alternative bases which can be used if you have difficulties with bridging and see holes on the surface of your triplex base.

 Note: Be extra careful when removing the supports.
-There are five support bars per connector opening: Two identical to standard triplex, two right behind them, and one centered deep inside.
+There are four support bars per connector opening: Two identical to standard triplex and two right behind them deeper inside.
+Do not mistake them with the OpenLOCK

 ### Printing Notes